 How to Choose the Best Marine Rope for Anchoring, Docking and Towing

 Ever stop to think about how much you use marine rope in your boating life?
 Between docking, anchoring, sailing and towing, marine rope wears a bunch of hats in the boating world.
 Without it, we'd drift aimlessly about with no wind in our sails (literally, because you gotta have rope for sails).

 Characteristics of Marine RopeYou can't (or at least you shouldn't) use just any old rope around water, salt and other outdoor elements.
 Whether you have a sailboat, trawler or canal boat, you'll want to take a few minutes to learn the important characteristics to look for when choosing marine rope.

-- Waterproof It's no secret that the biggest feature to consider when choosing marine rope is that it's waterproof.
+- Waterproof: It's no secret that the biggest feature to consider when choosing marine rope is that it's waterproof.
 Even if it doesn't come into direct contact with water, the fact that it's being used on a boat makes the waterproof aspect a necessary factor.

-- Strong and durable Strength and durability go without saying (but I'm going to say it anyway).
+- Strong and durable: Strength and durability go without saying (but I'm going to say it anyway).
 Salt and water can wear down the toughest fibers, and when you're trusting it to secure your boat, tow your kids and keep your sailboat sailing, you want it to be the best.

-- Floats For towing (water skiing, tubing and wake boarders), you'll want a marine rope that floats.
+- Floats: For towing (water skiing, tubing and wakeboarders), you'll want a marine rope that floats.
 This makes it easy for the rider to find and grab onto if they fall off.

-- Sinks While seemingly counteractive to the previous characteristic, there are some boating tasks where you need the rope to sink.
+- Sinks: While seemingly counteractive to the previous characteristic, there are some boating tasks where you need the rope to sink.
 Namely, for anchor lines.

-- Stretches Dock lines require a stretchable rope.
+- Stretches: Dock lines require a stretchable rope.
 This allows them to sway with the boat as the water moves.
 If rope is too tight, it can rip or cause your boat to slam into the side of the dock during high wind and inclement weather.

 Types of Marine RopeSailboats, in particular, use a lot of rigging and rope that's not needed in power boating.
 Here are just a few types of marine rope that sailors know well:

-Although you can really apply any color to any line of your personal vessel (so long as you member what the codes stand for), here are the standard color-coded lines:
+Although you can really apply any color to any line of your personal vessel (so long as you remember what the codes stand for), here are the standard color-coded lines:

-- White Mainsail sheet and halyard lines
+- White: Mainsail sheet and halyard lines

-- Blue Jib/genoa line
+- Blue: Jib/genoa line

-- Red Spinnaker
+- Red: Spinnaker

-- Green Guys
+- Green: Guys

-- Black Vangs and travelers
+- Black: Vangs and travelers

-Marine Rope Flecks and TracersAlso, ever notice how some marine rope has specks of different colors?
-It's called a "fleck" when there's an extra bit of color in the rope like a white rope with flecks of blue).
+Ever notice how some marine rope has specks of different colors?
+It's called a "fleck" when there's an extra bit of color in the rope (like a white rope with flecks of blue).

 Marine Rope Materials and FibersYou'll find that several synthetic and natural fibers go into the construction of marine rope.
 Consider your budget and what you'll use the rope or lines for when making a decision.